 Motor Insurance cover on a vehicle owned by the deceased ceases upon death.
 The insurance company should be informed immediately and arrangements made for a transfer.
-The vehicle registration document should be returned for transfer of ownership and the deceased's driving license should be returned to the DVLC.
-Any current passport should be returned to The Passport Office.
+The vehicle registration document should be returned for transfer of ownership and the deceased's driving license should be returned to the DVLA.
+Current passports should be returned to The Passport Office.